S0L0STUDI0/Water-simulation/README.md

 # Water-simulation
 Blender file, simple water simulation.

-Notice: because there is to much files in the simulation data file it could not be uploaded into git hub,
+Notice: because there is to much files in the simulation data file it could not be uploaded into git hub, the tutorial below is not finished it might not work.

 1. to successfully play the sumulation download the file then go to layout tab.
 2. on the top right corner in scene selection click liquid domain.